All Scheduled Dates

 • Practice a grounding breathing exercise

-• Consider how these practices fit into a comprehensive spectrum of activities that promote safety, healing, connection, and well-being
+• Begin to consider how these practices fit into contemporary research on trauma healing and a spectrum of activities that promote safety, connection, and well-being

 • Create a care practice plan that you can apply